Shooting A Fashion Editorial With Minimal Gear | Dani Diamond

 Well alrighty then.
 Teach us your magical ways, Dani.

 We start off with model, Yuliya, on a long, cobblestone driveway using just one Sony A1 and two lenses.
-A 35mm and an 85mm, both f/1.4, the 35mm will be used for “some exaggerated angles and poses” and then “that bokeh-licious 85,” Said Dani.
+A 35mm and an 85mm, both f/1.4.
+The 35mm will be used for “some exaggerated angles and poses” and then “that bokeh-licious 85,” says Dani.

 The driveway provided leading lines to the model and gorgeous architectural details in the background.